abhisharmaX1/cli-photo-editor/README.md

 A command line application that applies filter to bitmap images(bmps).
 Made using C.

 # how to use
+Compile: `make`
+Note: Use gdb to compile.
-Usage: filter [flag] infile outfile
+Usage: `filter [flag] infile outfile`
 [flag] could be any of the following:
  -b for blur
  -g for grayscale
  -r for reflect
  -s for sepia
+infile is the input file
+outfile is the output file